RocketDerp/April14_2025/Quotes_Pile/Reddit2026A/General_Reddit_comments_2026-01-01.md

 https://old.reddit.com/r/politics/comments/1q6i681/america_first_maga_wants_to_be_a_colonial_power/ny7qp63/

 Social media is full of people, especially Reddit, who think jokes and humor are the answer to all Trump jokes and humor.
 People run off almost anyone who is serious.
 And those who are serious have to stick to a mocking tone of team sports against other teams.
 Martin Luther King Jr writing isn't valued.
 Malala on world war and peace ignored.
-Marshall McLuhans 1968 book on Reddit media war and peace ignored.
+Marshall McLuhan's 1968 book on Reddit media war and peace ignored.

 https://old.reddit.com/r/politics/comments/1q6i681/america_first_maga_wants_to_be_a_colonial_power/ny7pu90/